What is tree testing and why is it important for your site’s UX?

 We’ve touched on tree-testing before in our beginner’s guide to card-sorting, and although these two methods of user testing share many similarities the method you use to arrive at your results is reversed.

-In tree testing, the main categories and subcategories for a website are already established.
-Test participants are asked to explore these categories in order to find a particular item or piece of content.
+In tree testing, a website’s hierarchy of categories and subcategories is already established, so the test evaluates the findability of content within those categories.
+A text-only version of the site’s hierarchy is laid out in front of the test participants and they are asked to explore this in order to find a particular item or piece of content.
 They click through the various links until they find the category where they expect the item to reside.

 How is tree testing different from card sorting?